Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

    - Low baseline reset = 30

-   - ON Debounce = 1
+   - ON debounce = 1

    **Note:** It is recommended to have ON debounce as '1'.
-Since we are reading the status signal of the proximity widget instead of the low power widget to turn on and off the status LEDs.
-Thus we dont require the debounce feature for the low power widget.
-However this is application specific and user can update it according to their needs.
+Because we are reading the status signal of the proximity widget instead of the low-power widget to turn ON and OFF the status LEDs.
+Therofore, we don't require the debounce feature for the low-power widget.
+However, this is application-specific, and users can update it according to their needs.

 5. Set the threshold parameters in the **Widget/Sensor parameters** section of the CAPSENSE&trade; Tuner: